hashgraph/hedera-services/platform-sdk/docs/proposals/state-lifecycle/proposal.md

 [![Multistate management](multi-states.svg)](multi-states.svg)

 Also, `swirlds-state-api` needs a `SnapshotManager` interface with an implementation `SnapshotManagerImpl` in `swirlds-state-impl` that will have the following responsibilities:
 - Load snapshots from the disk.
-A state loaded from a snapshot must be immutable and available for look up by the round number.
+A state loaded from a snapshot is immutable and available for look up by the round number.
 - Evict the loaded state by the round number when the state is no longer needed.

 This functionality is separated from the `StateLifecycleManager` for the following reasons: